-Expenditure values within this category are calculated based on Local Sponsor administrative costs directly related to grant application preparation, planning costs, and GIS mapping.
+Local Sponsors are allowed and encouraged to claim up to an additional 10% of the total combined award value for all TMES within their jurisdiction.
+Expenditure values within this category are allowable for administrative costs directly related to grant application preparation, planning costs, and GIS mapping.
 Costs for personnel can only include normal hourly rates of wage and does not include overtime rates or fringe benefits.

-- Local Sponsor can claim reimbursement for grant related administrative expenses incurred by Sponsor. - The maximum allowable administrative reimbursement value shall be no more than 10% of the total allowed expenses for all TMEs within jurisdiction. - Maintain detailed record of administrative costs, including payroll documentation, pay stubs and/or official timesheets.
-These records may be requested as needed by OPRHP to confirm that administrative costs submitted for reimbursement are valid and accurate. - Reimbursement of Local Sponsor administrative costs will not reduce TME awards. - New: Administrative expenses may be claimed within the Phase III Expense Report form previously noted.
-A copy of this form should be maintained for your records.
+- Local Sponsor can claim reimbursement for grant related administrative expenses incurred by Sponsor employees. - > Unpaid or volunteer project contacts cannot claim administrative costs. - The maximum allowable administrative reimbursement value shall be no more than 10% of the total combined award value for all TMEs within jurisdiction. - Sponsors must maintain detailed record of administrative costs, including payroll documentation, pay stubs and/or official timesheets.
+These records may be requested as needed by OPRHP to confirm that administrative costs submitted for reimbursement are valid and accurate. - Reimbursement of Local Sponsor administrative costs will not reduce TME awards. - Administrative expenses may be claimed within the Phase III Expense Report form previously noted.
+A copy of this form should be maintained for your records. - Official payroll documentation demonstrating hours worked during grant year must be provided as part of Local Sponsor's supporting documentation.